The Triadic Functionality of Human Conscious Intelligence

 Reactive Intelligence

-The reactive intelligence is driven by the emotional intelligence that defines and controls the purpose of the reactive behavior that it materialized in rational actions driven by the IQ.
+The reactive intelligence is driven by the emotional intelligence that defines and controls the purpose of the reactive behavior that is materialized in rational actions driven by the IQ.
 The entropy inhibitor of reactive intelligence is the capacity to overcome frustration, named “speed of resilience.
-It”defines the timing of the actions that drive the success of the use of this intelligence.
+It defines the timing of the actions that drive the success of the use of this intelligence.
+Reactive intelligence provides the framework for inductive reasoning.

 Active Intelligence